 What do I do if I need to drop my camper off late or pick them up early from a session?

 We prefer that all campers arrive during our scheduled drop-off time and ride the pre-arranged buses at the end of the session.
-However, if you require an alternative option due to unexpected circumstances, please reach out to the registrar at [email protected] as early as possible to ensure our staff are prepared to support this option.
+However, if you require an alternative option due to unexpected circumstances, please reach out to the registrar team at [email protected] as early as possible to ensure our staff are prepared to support this option.

 What are your emergency procedures?

 Camp Namanu’s staff has been fully trained and prepped on what to do in emergency situations to keep campers safe.
 If you have questions regarding those procedures, please reach out to the to the Director of Camp Programs, Gina “Sprout” Sander, [email protected].